-- The Secretary shall assist the President in the discharge of his/her duties and, in the absence of the President, shall assume the President’s duties.
+- The Secretary and the Treasurer shall assist the President in the discharge of his/her duties and, in the absence of the President, shall assume the President’s duties

-- It shall be the duty of the Treasurer to present a financial report to the members at the annual Assembly of Members.
-His/her report shall be taken into consideration for fixing the annual fees.
-The Treasurer accords access to the account processing to the account audit on an annual basis.
+- It shall be the duty of the Secretary to present their report, and of the Treasurer to present a financial report, to the members at the annual Assembly of Members.
+Their reports shall be taken into consideration for fixing the annual fees.
+The Treasurer provides access to the accounts for auditing purposes on an annual basis

 - The Assembly of Members elects two account auditors for a period of two years.
-The account audit reports to the general assembly on an annual audit.
+The account auditors report to the general assembly annually.
 The account auditors are not members of the board and shall act independently from the board.

 Article 12: Meetings of EPOS